 Frame reception MAC address filtering

-Block Ack scoreboarding (jointly with Upper MAC Sublayer)
+Block Ack scoreboarding (collaborated with Upper MAC Sublayer.
+The Lower MAC Sublayer optionally receives from the Upper MAC Sublayer the BA record on the other links)

 NOTE—The above functionality classification is meant for modelling the functionalities of each MAC Sublayer and is not meant for describing the MAC Sublayer for which the actual implementation of each function should reside.

+NOTE – The actual Block Ack scoreboarding maintenance collaborated between the Upper MAC Sublayer and Lower MAC Sublayer is highly implementation dependent.

 5.1.5 MAC data service architecture